abrantesarthur/gos/README.md

 build [GNU binutils](https://wiki.osdev.org/Binutils) targeting our generic x86-64 architecture, and download `GCC-10.2.0`.

-Since we are building a compiler for the x86-64 architecture, it is important that we build [libgcc](https://wiki.osdev.org/Libgcc) without the "[red zone](https://wiki.osdev.org/Libgcc_without_red_zone)".

-Thus, before issuing the next command, folow the [instructions](https://wiki.osdev.org/Libgcc_without_red_zone) for doing so.
-Note that, when they ask you to create a file `t-x86_64-elf`, you should do it in `~/src/gcc-10.2.0/gcc/config/i386/`.
-Similarly, the `config.gcc` file to be modified can be found at `~/src/gcc-10.2.0/gcc/config.gcc`.
+To actually build our cross compiler, do:

 ```shell
 make cross_compiler
 ```

-This will actually build our cross compiler.
 It may take a few minutes to complete.
 If it complains about `port` not being found, you can install it by following the instructions [here](https://www.macports.org/install.php).

 The cross compiler's binary will be available at `~/opt/cross/bin` as `x86_64-elf-gcc` together with the binaries of the `binutils` we built in the `cross_compiler_download` step.